 Business Consultants, eAustralia, Enterprise Radio, EPN News, Exclusive Interviews, Sales / Marketing

-This episode of Enterprise Radio is in association with eAustralia (Australian Entrepreneurs).
+This episode of Enterprise Radio is in association with eAustralia, our Australian entrepreneurs & business owners.

 - What is a brand or corporate ambassador?

 - What are the character traits of a great brand ambassador?

 - How much can you earn working in this industry?

 - Where can those that are interested find work as a brand ambassador?

 - What are the 3 big secrets great brand ambassadors know that keep their clients asking for them again and again?